OpenConext/OpenConext-pdp/README.md

 # Testing

 There are integration tests for PdpApplication that tests the various decisions against a running Spring app.
-The integration tests all use different configurations for loading the policies.
-See [PdpApplicationDatabaseTest](src/test/java/pdp/PdpApplicationDatabaseTest.java) and [PdpApplicationTest](src/test/java/pdp/PdpApplicationTest.java)
+See [PdpApplicationTest](src/test/java/pdp/PdpApplicationTest.java)

 One can also use cUrl to test against a running Spring application but you will need to load the policies as described in the previous step.